VMA Speaker Presentations

 Mastering Stage 2 Growth: Overcoming the Challenges That Stall Small Businesses (Tim Hull, CR)

-Starting a business is pretty straightforward: find a need in your market; offer a unique way to fill that need; work day and night to deliver it.
+Starting a business is pretty straightforward: find a need in your market, offer a unique way to fill that need, then work day and night to deliver it.
 That’s the easy part.
 The tough part is in knowing how to manage your growing business once it’s moved beyond the start up phase and into Stage 2.
 Unfortunately, this is where many small business owners realize the skills that grew them to this point are not enough to keep them growing, and as a result, their companies stall.

 In this program, we detail the makeup of Stage 2 companies (defined as more than $1M but less than $20M in annual revenue).
 We also identify those characteristics that help Stage 2 companies succeed: the talented people who staff them, the processes that operate them, the financials that drive them, and the leadership that inspires them.
 Finally the program concludes with an explanation of four factors that contribute to “Stage 2 Stall,” a condition that occurs when owners try to maintain growth in their Stage 2 companies by relying on the skills that worked in Stage 1, and how to avoid Stall while achieving sustained growth in your business.